minhtuannguyen/clj-graph-visualizer/README.md

 ## Examples
 Initialy the graph only has the root names "root".

     //to add a node to the graph
     $ curl -X POST --data "parent=root&id=nodename" http://localhost:8080/node/

     //to reset the graph, which then only has the root
     $curl -X DELETE http://localhost:8080/node/

-the view can be seen under http://localhost:8080/view/
+The view can be seen under: http://localhost:8080/view/
 ## License

 Copyright © 2016